graalvm/workshops/vscode-tools-for-micronaut/README.md

 ![keyboard](./images/keyboard.jpg)

 Over to you:
-* Add a `@POST` method to the controller you just created.
+* Add a `@Post` method to the controller you just created.
 It doesn't need to do anything with the payload.
 * What other methods can be added to the controller?
 * What code completions and code generations would you like to see added?
 Please make a note.